 Related: ICH Guidelines

 Pharmaceutical Development: Change is an integral ingredient of the development process and should be documented; the formality of the change management process should be appropriate for the stage of pharmaceutical development.

 Technology Transfer: The CMS should offer management and documentation of process changes performed during technology transfer activities.

 Commercial Manufacturing: For commercial production, a formal change management system needs to be in place.
-The quality unit’s oversight should give assurance of proper science and risk-based evaluations.
+The quality control department should give assurance of proper modification and risk-based evaluations.